mytech-today-now/wp-meme-player-2/PromptDesign.md

 ## **17. Social Virality and K-Factor Strategies**

-Enhancing the **Social K-factor** is crucial for driving organic growth and increasing the virility of the **Dynamic Playlist Manager (DPM)** plugin.
+Enhancing the <a href="https://visible.vc/blog/k-factor-what-is-your-saas-companys-viral-coefficient/" target="_blank">**Social K-factor**</a> is crucial for driving organic growth and increasing the virility of the **Dynamic Playlist Manager (DPM)** plugin.
 This section outlines comprehensive strategies and implementation guidelines to integrate social virality features into the plugin, leveraging the existing Marketing and Sales Strategies to maximize user acquisition and engagement.

 ### **17.1.
 Social Sharing Features**